MESkit public website

 Summary

-In MESkit, AI capability is defined by tool contracts.
-The Operator Assistant, Quality Analyst, and Production Planner use the same operations used by UI buttons.
+In MESkit, smart features are defined by tool contracts.
+Ask MESkit, Quality Monitor, and Production Planner use the same operations used by UI buttons.
 This keeps behavior consistent, testable, and auditable.

 Roles, triggers, and tool access by design.